 He said that the educational system in Greece is deeply flawed.
-“I was making scientific presentation at fairs and conferences representing my school — and yet I was being penalized for my absences.”
+“I was making scientific presentations at fairs and conferences representing my school—and yet I was being penalized for my absences.”

-The young entrepreneur tells Greek Reporter that because of his upbringing he considers himself a citizen of Europe, but although he is studying in Germany, he doesn’t consider himself far from home — or in Greek terminology “Xenitevmenos.”
+The young entrepreneur tells Greek Reporter that because of his upbringing, he considers himself a citizen of Europe, but although he is studying in Germany, he doesn’t consider himself far from home—or in Greek terminology “Xenitemenos.”

 “But you can’t say I am going to stay in Greece because I want to help my homeland.
-Everyone can help from where they are by being productive and growing, as a positive reflection on Greece.”
+Everyone can help from where they are by being productive and growing, as a positive reflection on Greece,” claims Chatzis.

-To implement the design and construction of the Ascos case, Chatzis used an international internet platform call Kickstarter, similar to a “Go Fund Me,” application.
+To implement the design and construction of the Ascos case, Chatzis used an international internet platform call Kickstarter similar to a “Go Fund Me,” application.
 The platform features a variety of projects in which backers can invest.
-To date, Ascos Design shows 23 backers or investors with a total of $4,000 in support of the company.
-The target to be achieved was $8,500.

 Inexpensive Robot Created By 15-year-Old

-However, once he began to create the 3D printer — and his robot — he had a network of support form around him, beginning with his parents, his family and across a variety of internet forums.
+However, once he began to create the 3D printer—and his robot—he had a network of support form around him starting with his parents, family, and a variety of internet forums.
 He holds Elon Musk and Nikola Tesla in the highest regard among innovators.

 Troopy is six feet tall and is fluent in English.
-It took Chatzis more than a year to design the robot’s parts, then to print them and glue them together.
+It took Chatzis more than a year to design the robot’s parts, print them, and glue them together.

-And at 14, he had designed and built his own 3D printer for the purpose of building Troopy.
+At age 14, Chatzis had already designed and built his own 3D printer for the purpose of building Troopy.
 The humanoid robot consists of 475 pieces, 28 servo motors, two speakers, a camera, Xbox kinect and uses more than 12 pounds of plastic material known as Acrylonitrile Butadiene Styrene (ABS).
-Troopy can mimic all the movements of the human body.
+Troopy can mimic the entire spectrum of human movements.

 In 2014, the then 14-year-old high school student had managed to draw everyone’s attention with the design and construction of his home 3D printer at the 5th Industrial Informatics Festival.
 A year later, he won the first prize for the design and construction of Troopy.